 A view of Zhengzhou skyline at sunset, Henan

 The modern, provincial capital of Henan is Zhengzhou which has only a few old buildings but does have an extensive provincial museum.
-Yellow River Park to the northwest gives good views of the river.
+Yellow River Park to the northwest gives good views of the Yellow river.
 Zhengzhou has an annual Martial Arts Festival every September.

 The airport has 2 terminals and is located 18.6 miles (30.0 kms) from Zhengzhou.
 Live Flight information ➚, rank in China 16